The Bankrate promise

-Another perk that began in August is a 10 percent anniversary point bonus.
+Another perk is a 10 percent anniversary point bonus.
 For each account anniversary, cardmembers will automatically earn bonus points equal to 10 percent of the total spend in points made in the previous year.
 Considering the variety of bonus categories, the anniversary bonus and the welcome bonus, the rewards you’ll earn can easily cancel out this card’s $95 annual fee.
 However, the exceptional travel redemption options offered are the real reason it stands out.
 If you don’t want to pay an annual fee, there are plenty of credit cards on the market that don’t charge one.

 Once you have the Chase Sapphire Preferred, you can redeem your rewards for cash back, statement credits, merchandise and gift cards.
 You can also redeem rewards for travel through the Chase Ultimate Rewards portal, where you’ll get 25 percent more value from your points.
 In addition, this card lets you transfer points to popular Chase airline and hotel partners like United MileagePlus, Southwest Rapid Rewards and Marriott Bonvoy at a 1:1 ratio.